CBT for Adults with Childhood Trauma: Why Changing Thoughts Alone Isn’t Enough

 CBT views thinking as the main driver of emotions.
 Emotional suffering exists because of unhelpful or distorted thinking.
 From this perspective, healing focuses on identifying those thoughts, evaluating their accuracy, and replacing them with more rational alternatives.

 On the surface, this makes sense — we do have some control over our thoughts.
 For many issues, it can be incredibly helpful.
 But when it comes to childhood trauma in adults, this assumption has significant limits.
+It is also worth keeping in mind that this is not the only theory of how emotions develop.
+I had experiences where I had body sensations and emotions — just sensations, just feelings — with no clear thought attached that would allow reframing.

 In my professional experience, purely cognitive work doesn’t automatically account for the context of your relationships, boundary violations, or systemic oppression.
 It focuses on thinking parts, sometimes at the expense of emotional and bodily experience.
 For adults with childhood trauma, seeing reality only through thoughts can leave you feeling frustrated or self-critical — and can erase the reality that not everyone around you had healthy relationship behaviours.